Robo-investor Betterment debuts new portfolios for social and environmental good

 Betterment is trying to better the world, one investor at a time.

-The robo-investing firm, which uses algorithms to manage clients’ cash, is releasing a new set of portfolios for “Socially Responsible Investment (SRI)” that lets customers invest for environmental and social impact.
+The robo-investing firm, which uses algorithms to manage clients’ cash, is releasing a new set of portfolios for “Socially Responsible Investment (SRI)” that lets customers filter for environmental and social impact.

 The move will redesign the firm’s existing SRI portfolio, which debuted in 2017, into a new “Broad Impact” portfolio, and will add two new portfolios for “Climate Impact” and “Social Impact.”

 According to a statement from the company, the climate offering will focus on three allocations:

 - Companies with the lowest carbon footprint in every sector